gleitz/howdoi/docs/development_env.md

   $ python -m howdoi QUERY
   ```

-- Running from a python script : Go to your script in howdoi.howdoi() and pass your query in the argument.
+- From a Python script, you can call howdoi with `howdoi.howdoi` and pass your query in the argument.

 ```
 from howdoi import howdoi